 My name is Steve Scarpa.
-I am a lifelong Elm City guy, a theatre pro, and a recovering journalist.
-Don Mattingly was my guy as a kid, I think the 1996 Yankees could slaughter the current crop of players, and there aren’t enough books in the world for me these days.
+I am a lifelong Elm City guy and a recovering journalist.
+Don Mattingly was my favorite as a kid, I think the 1996 Yankees could slaughter the current crop of players, and there aren’t enough books in the world for me these days.

 A word about the research methodology on this blog.
 In no way should the facts here be considered comprehensive in any way – I am relying on the microfilm archives of the 1875 New Haven Daily Palladium and New Haven Evening Register, found in the Ives branch of the New Haven Free Public Library.
 I also have found information about the club in the New York Times archives, Boston Globe archives, and in the online newspaper records of the Library of Congress.
 The Connecticut State Library is a great online resource.
 Baseball-Reference.com is invaluable for statistical research.
 I am also using Paul Batesel’s Players and Teams of the of the National Association, 1871-1875, a great source for biographical information.
 David Arcidiacono’s overview, Major League Baseball in Gilded Age Connecticut, was also a good read.
 When I do come across research about the topic online, I make sure to credit and link to the appropriate websites.

 I’ve on augmented my research with some biographical information from the Baseball Hall of Fame’s research library.
 I also have a ton of my own books, which I refer to on occasion.

 Think of what you read here as first hand skeletal research, with a bit of my own meanderings for good measure.